21f3002975/21f3002975.github.io/index.md

 And most importantly, it shows *why* the identity is true—not just *that* it is.
 <br><br>

 Story proofs like this are a central technique in combinatorics because they link **counting** to **context**.
 They turn numbers into narratives—and in doing so, reveal patterns that algebra alone might hide.

+<br><br>
 ---
-<br><br>

 Now let us get back to the main focus of our article.

 ## The Big Four

-Thus far, we have seen that answering these two questions, helps us categorize the counting problems into 4 sub-categories.
+Thus far, we have seen that answering the below two questions, helps us categorize the counting problems into 4 sub-categories.
 <ul style="margin-left: 2em;">
   <li><strong> Does order matter? </strong></li>
-  <li><strong> Are repetitions allowed?
-(Replacement) </strong></li>
+  <li><strong> Are repetitions allowed? (replacement of chosen items) </strong></li>
 </ul>

 And the solutions to these **four counting problems**are as follows: